Home

 Shaped by countless teachers – primarily Eastern Ontario’s seasonal changes, Fundy tidal rhythms, and the movement of breath – my approach is informed by nature-based and transpersonal perspectives.

-Typical offerings include counsel, guided meditation, and simple ritual healing support.
-I am neither a registered psychotherapist nor psychologist.
+Typical offerings include counsel, breathwork, guided meditation, and simple ritual healing support.
+I am neither a registered psychologist nor psychotherapist.

-Grounded in playful curiosity and compassion for our human predicament, my work is motivated by these core ideas:
+Grounded in creativity, playful curiosity, and compassion for our human predicament, my work is motivated by these core ideas:

 Exploring dying and post-mortem processes helps us understand the timelines and decisions involved.
 This offers an opportunity to align actions with core values and move at a pace more in tune with subtle needs.